timsegraves/mongoid-geospatial/README.md

 hudson.distance_from(:source, [-74,40], {:unit=>:mi})

 ```
-Mongoid Geo has extended all built in spatial symbol extentions
+Mongoid Geo has extended all built in spatial symbol extensions

 * near
   * River.where(:source.near => [-73.98, 40.77])